MicrosoftDocs/visualstudio-docs/docs/extensibility/buildprojectonload-element-visual-studio-templates.md

   - "zh-tw"
 ---
 # BuildProjectOnload Element (Visual Studio Templates)
 Builds only new projects as you create and add them to a solution.
-The entire solution isn’t built.
+The entire solution isn't built.

  \<VSTemplate>
  \<TemplateData>